maxiroe140/Discord-Example-Bot/README.md

 ## Running the Bot

 1. **Start the bot:**
+    Console:
     ```bash
     python bot.py
     ```
+    Or in youre IDE (if you using a IDE)

 2. **Invite the bot to your server:**
     - Go to the "OAuth2" tab in your Discord application.